josdejong/blog/source/_posts/2013-07-27-details-matter.md

 title: "Details matter"
 date: 2013-07-27
 comments: true
-categories: [application, quality, user experience, documentation]
+categories: [application, details, quality, user experience]
 ---

-The subtitle of this blog is "details matter".
-I have chosen this subtitle as it reflects a theme which pops up again and again at the software projects I am working on.
+This is a theme which pops up again and again at the software projects I am working on.
 I really liked this blog by Jeff Atwood in this regard, explaining [all your app is, is a collection of tiny details]( http://www.codinghorror.com/blog/2012/05/this-is-all-your-app-is-a-collection-of-tiny-details.html).